benwzj/benwzj.github.io/_posts/2024-12-07-oauth-flow.md

 Single-page apps (or browser-based apps) run entirely in the browser after loading the source code from a web page.
 Since the entire source code is available to the browser, they cannot maintain the confidentiality of a client secret, so the secret is not used in this case.

 Previously, it was recommended that browser-based apps use the "Implicit" flow, which returns an access token immediately in the redirect and does not have a token exchange step.
-In the time since the spec was originally written, the industry best practice has changed to recommend that the authorization code flow be used without the client secret.
+In the time since the spec was originally written, the industry best practice has changed to recommend that the **authorization code** flow be used without the client secret.
 This provides more opportunities to create a secure flow, such as using the `Proof Key for Code Exchange (PKCE)` extension.

 ### PKCE

 PKCE-enhanced Authorization Code Flow builds upon the standard Authorization Code Flow, the steps are very similar with Web app flow.
 But with the addition of a dynamically generated secret used on each request.
 This is known as the PKCE extension.

+> The main difference between Implicit and PKCE flow is ADDing **authorization code**.

 Definition of Proof Key for Code Exchange (PKCE) [OAuth 2.0 RFC 7636](https://datatracker.ietf.org/doc/html/rfc7636).
 ```